Group-orgmsu/Project-Repo/README.md

 ### 2. Screen Archetypes

 - International Stocks
-  - A screen to look at the International Stocks offered by the API
+  - A screen to look at the Internationalcurrencies and their exchange rate
 - Crypto
   - A screen to look at the crypto options offered by the API
 - U.S. Market